📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 What’s makes an even more exciting venue is that it’s the designated Brisbane Festival entertainment hub, family-friendly, alcohol-free zone offering plenty of things to do before and after the show, plus it has a sound system playing the official Triple M soundtrack, making it the safest and most atmospheric place for people of all ages to enjoy the magical half day event.

-However, if you’re doing photography, you’ll want to come no later than mid-afternoon because even though there’s many tiered areas, such as steps and concrete garden beds, which helps your camera be above the crowd, being able to get a spot right by the river means you also won’t have to try and compose your photos around the audio speakers, which are probably every ten metres apart.
+However, if you’re doing photography, you’ll want to come no later than mid-afternoon because even though there’s many tiered areas, such as steps and concrete garden beds, which helps your camera be above the crowd, being able to get a spot right by the river means you also won’t have to try and compose your photos around the audio speakers, which are about every ten metres apart.

 • View: Skyscrapers and bridges.